Last Updated on February 9, 2025 by Jason

 The partnership between Schwob Frères and Tavannes was mutually beneficial.
 Schwob Frères benefited from modern manufacturing processes and volumes.
 Tavannes benefited by being able to access the well-developed distribution network of Schwob Frères.
 Both of the companies remained separate entities and both exist in some form today.

 In 1903, Schwob Frères registered the brand name Cyma pronounced “see-mah”.
 The name is derived either from the French word “cime”, meaning “crown” or from the Latin word “cyma”, meaning “sprouts”.
 By 1908, Cyma was advertising the resilience of their timepieces when exposed to electricity, magnetism and varying temperatures.
-Even basic models were very accurate and many were sold as officially tested chronometers.
+Basic models demonstrated high accuracy, and many sold as officially tested chronometers.

 Cyma R.420KT movement